carpentries-incubator/data-harvesting-for-agriculture/_episodes/11-Installing-R-on-Windows.md

 <img src="../fig/wininstall4-rstudioinstallscript1.png">

  * Run each line in this script by selecting it and clicking Run.
  * Watch for any error messages along the way.
-* If the red stop sign in the top right corner of the console is still highlighted and the curosr is a gray |, an installation process is still running.
+ * If the red stop sign in the top right corner of the console is still highlighted and the cursor is a gray \|, an installation process is still running.
  * If you see a blue > in the console , you're ready to run the next line.

 (Note that this process can take **3 - 4 hours on Windows 10** because of virus checking procedures that were already taken care of on the USB sticks.
 If you can wait for the USB sticks, you'll have a faster way to get up and running.)